auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 ![Logout Flow Diagram](/media/articles/architecture-scenarios/web-app-sso/logout-flow.png)

-1. The logout flow will be initiated from the browser and a logout request will be sent to Auth0.
+1. __Initiate Logout Flow__: The logout flow will be initiated from the browser, for example by the user clicking a _Logout_ link.
+A request will be made to the web server.
+1. __Clear user’s local session__: The user's Application Session / Cookie will be cleared.
-1. The user will be logged out of Auth0 and the SSO cookie will be cleared.
+1. __Redirect browser to Auth0 Logout__: The user's browser will be redirected to the Auth0 Logout URL.
+1. __Clear SSO Cookie__: Auth0 will clear the user's SSO Cookie.
-1. Auth0 will redirect back to the post-logout URL on the web server.
+1. __Redirect to post-logout URL__: Auth0 will return a redirect response and redirect the user's browser to the `returnTo` querystring parameter.
-1. The web server will clear the cookie and send a response back to the user, typically redirecting the user to the application's home page or login screen.

 #### ASP.NET Core: Implement the Logout